rawnly/rawn-tool-bar/README.md

 # Rawn ToolBar

-Simple useful tool bar using Atom [tool-bar](https://atom.io/packages/tool-bar) package.
+A simple useful tool bar using the Atom [tool-bar](https://atom.io/packages/tool-bar) package.

 # Install
 Simply copy and paste following command in your terminal: